Open Data Hub logo

 1. Log in to the OpenShift Container Platform web console.

-2. Switch to the Administrator perspective.
+2. Switch to the Developer perspective.

-3. In navigation menu, click ObserveMetrics.
+3. In the left menu, click Observe.

-4. On the Metrics page, in the Expression field, enter trustyai_model_observations_total and then click Run queries.
+5. In the Expression field, enter trustyai_model_observations_total and press Enter.
 Your model should be listed and reporting observed inferences.

 6. Optional: Select a time range from the list above the graph.
 For example, select 5m.